woctezuma/steam-lightweight-gan/README.md

 ![Examples of generated Steam banners][cover-illustration]

-The goal of this [Google Colab][colab-website] notebook is to capture the distribution of Steam banners and sample with a "lightweight GAN".
+The goal of this [Colab][colab-website] notebook is to capture the distribution of Steam banners and sample with a "lightweight GAN".

 ## Usage